Giant Screen 3D Film for Science Centers and Museums

 Tiger Trek: Bhutan 3D

 Tiger Trek: Bhutan 3D takes viewers on an immersive 3D giant screen journey into the remote Himalayan Kingdom of Bhutan.
-It tells a lyrical conservation story that follows the coming of age of a young monk, Tshering, as he grows to understand the people, plants and animals he encounters on a trek across a country early explorers called Shangri-La.
-Along the way, we discover a critically endangered Bengal tiger and her cubs in the foothills of Everest.
+It tells a lyrical conservation story that follows the coming of age of a young monk, Tshering, as he grows to understand the people, plants and animals he encounters on a trek across the breathtaking country that early explorers called Shangri-La.
+Along the way, we discover a critically endangered Bengal tiger and her cubs in the foothills of Mount Everest.
 We journey through virgin forests, along sparkling rivers, and soar past gravity-defying temples where nature is being celebrated in vibrant ceremonial festivals that date back to the 12th century.
 We discover Bhutan’s delicate balance between urbanization and tradition, in a land where Gross National Happiness reigns over Gross National Product.
 Tiger Trek: Bhutan 3D will inspire a sense of awe for the harmony that can be created between people and their environments everywhere.